-Anaerobic digestion is a biological process by which microorganisms digest organic material in the absence of oxygen, producing a solid byproduct (digestate) and a gas (biogas).
-In the past, anaerobic digestion has been used extensively to stabilize sewage sludge, but has been adapted more recently to process the organic fraction of MSW.
-In anaerobic digestion, biodegradable material is converted by a series of bacterial groups into methane and CO_2 .
+In anaerobic digestion, biodegradable material is converted by a series of bacterial groups into methane and CO2.
 In a primary step called hydrolysis, a first bacterial group breaks down large organic molecules into small units like sugars.
 In the acidification process, another group of bacteria converts the resulting smaller molecules into volatile fatty acids, mainly acetate, but also hydrogen (H2) and CO2.
 A third group of bacteria, the methane producers or methanogens, produce a medium-Btu biogas consisting of 50-70% methane, as well as CO2.